- Educational Curricula

 Individuals retaining dual nationality who are arrested in one of their countries of citizenship are problematic for the purposes of consular notification under the VCCR (which makes no reference to dual citizenship).
 Individuals are listed provisionally if a report is received that they possess citizenship in a country other than the USA; if U.S. citizenship is later confirmed, the name is removed from this list.

 The U.S. Department of State has taken the position that individuals who retain U.S. citizenship along with another nationality are not entitled to notification of consular rights if arrested in the USA.
-Other nations do not necessarily share that interpretation of consular treaty obligations; at a minimum, foreign consulates in the United States retain the right to communicate with and visit their citizens in custody, irrespective of dual nationality.
+At a minimum, however, foreign consulates in the United States retain the right to communicate with and visit their citizens in custody, irrespective of dual nationality.
 Many countries have asserted a right to provide consular protection to dual nationals arrested in their other country of citizenship, particularly in life-threatening situations.
-While the scope of consular notification rights for this category of dual nationals may thus be open to some interpretation, all non-U.S. citizens detained or arrested in the USA are unquestionably entitled to the full range of consular rights afforded under international law.
+While the scope of consular rights for this category of dual nationals may be open to some interpretation, all non-U.S. citizens detained or arrested in the USA are unquestionably entitled to the full range of consular rights afforded under international law.

-Since U.S. authorities do not always list or report incarcerated individuals by nationality, it is difficult to identify and verify all foreign nationals under sentence of death.
-For instance, while the 2000 Census of State and Federal Correctional Facilities (Bureau of Justice Statistics) indicates that foreign nationals represent about 7% of the state and federal inmate population, the survey notes that 121 reporting institutions did not provide any data on incarcerated non-U.S. citizens.
+Since U.S. authorities do not always accurately list or report incarcerated individuals by nationality, it is difficult to identify and verify all foreign nationals under sentence of death.
+For instance, a recent U.S. Bureau of Justice Statistics survey noted that a reported 95,977 noncitizens were held in custody at midyear 2010, but also indicated that the criteria used to determine foreign nationality varied widely by state.
 There is no accessible national registry of death-sentenced foreigners (although the USCIS data base of deportable aliens serving prison terms would likely include all known foreign nationals on death row nationwide).
 Compounding the problem is the still-widespread failure of U.S. law enforcement officials to notify detained foreigners of their consular rights.
 Without this notification and subsequent communication at the request of the detained national, foreign consulates in the United States are likely to remain unaware of the true number of their nationals who are imprisoned, let alone sentenced to death.

 The information for this list comes from a variety of sources, including appellate attorneys, post-conviction resource centers, trial counsel, prosecutors, newspaper articles, journalists, consulates and prison officials.